Bramble shark: Distribution and habitat

 Records of the bramble shark are fairly rare and originate from widely scattered locations in tropical and temperate waters worldwide, save for the eastern Pacific Ocean.
 Most have come from the eastern Atlantic and western Indian Oceans, where its range extends from the North Sea and the British Isles to southern Mozambique, including the Mediterranean Sea.
 In the western Atlantic, this species is represented by a handful of specimens from Massachusetts, North Carolina, Louisiana, Tobago, Brazil, and Argentina.
 In the Indo-Pacific, it is known from Oman, India, southern Japan, southern Australia, New Zealand, and possibly Kiribati.

 Found close to the sea floor, the bramble shark most commonly inhabits continental and insular shelves and slopes at depths of 400–900 m.
 However, it has been reported from as shallow as 18 m, in areas with upwellings of cold water, and from as deep as 1214 m.
 At least in European waters, this species may migrate into shallower depths of 20–200 m during the summer.

 Biology and ecology

 The spiny dogfish (pictured) is a known prey item of the bramble shark.

 Bramble shark embryo with external yolk sac.

 Sluggish in nature, the bramble shark feeds on smaller sharks (including the spiny dogfish, Squalus acanthias), bony fishes (including ling, catfishes, and lizardfishes), and crabs.
 The large size of its pharynx, relative to its mouth, suggests that it may capture prey by suction.
 This species is aplacental viviparous; females have two functional ovaries and two uteruses.
 Recorded litter sizes have ranged from 15 to 52, and newly born pups have been estimated to measure 40–50 cm long.
+The size of litters has been observed to vary by region.
 The dermal denticles in near-term embryos are underdeveloped, appearing as minute spines located within open pits in the skin.
 The size at sexual maturity is uncertain; the smallest known mature males and females are 1.5 m and 2.1 m long respectively.